 His career with Raiffeisen began at Raiffeisen Zentralbank Österreich AG (RZB) in Vienna from where he progressed to the representative offices of RZB in Milan and Paris and was also a member of the Management Board in Raiffeisenbank Austria d.d. in Zagreb where he spent six years of his career.
 In 2014, his 14 year long career in Raiffeisen BANK d.d.
 Bosnia and Herzegovina, of which seven years as a CEO, ended.
 During his term of office he strengthened the bank’s position as the market leader.
 He also acted as Chairman of the Supervisory Board of Raiffeisen Osiguranje d.d.
 Sarajevo, from October 2001 to June 2005.
 Furthermore, he also served as a member and later as a Chairman of the Management Board of the Association of Banks of Bosnia and Herzegovina, thus contributing to the development of the banking industry in the country.

-Burak Baykan, Regional Director of Dogus Holding for Croatia and Montenegro.
+Burak Baykan, CEO of D-Marin Group.
 He was born in Istanbul, Turkey on 8 August 1975.
 He was graduated from Boğaziçi University, Faculty of Business Administration, Department of Politics and International Relations in 1998, and from Touro University in Moscow in 2001, holding Master degree of Business Administration (specialized on Marketing).